This course introduces the computer foundation, cognitive model, and design methods for human-computer interaction.

 |Course schedule||Required learning|

-Copy of in-class slides are provided during class.
+Copy of in-class slides is provided during class.

 Attendance of lectures (50%) and submission of reports (50%).